AAFC-Bioinfo-AAC/quick-start-guide/README.md

 - [Get started with GitHub](https://docs.github.com/en/get-started)
 - [Git tutorial by w3schools](https://www.w3schools.com/git/default.asp)

-### Publish a repository
+### Publish a project

-When ready to publish a repo, submit an IT ticket under **Repository Management → Publish a repository**, providing [details](./docs/aafc-bioinfo-aac-github-services-EN.md#publish-a-repository-make-public) requested and including a completed [Open-Source Development or Publication Approval Form](https://001gc.sharepoint.com/:w:/r/sites/50055/pap1/Open%20Source%20Software/STB%20Open%20source%20code%20approval%20form%20-%20EN.docx) (internal access only).
+When ready to publish a project, submit an IT ticket under **Repository Management → Publish a repository**, providing [details](./docs/aafc-bioinfo-aac-github-services-EN.md#publish-a-repository-make-public) requested and including a completed [Open-Source Development or Publication Approval Form](https://001gc.sharepoint.com/:w:/r/sites/50055/pap1/Open%20Source%20Software/STB%20Open%20source%20code%20approval%20form%20-%20EN.docx) (internal access only).
 The repo will be published following an internal security review process.

 For best practices, ensure the following files included in the template repo (with instructions on how to fill) are completed/adapted prior to requesting publication: